 - Is the grass wet?

 Stuff like that.
 I mean, kids ask these kinds of questions.
-But with Isaac it’s almost relentless.
+But with with some it seems almost relentless.

 And highly sensitive people think harder about things.
 That’s definitely not saying that non-highly-sensitive people always think less; but the highly sensitive person will tend to think things through more.
 They will more readily make predictions based on previous experiences.
 They will get more emotional.
 They will be more cautious and conscientious.